piotr-babik/planday-task/README.md

 Reporting via Spec and Allure.

 ## Setup
+IMPORTANT: you will need to provide correct login and password in "login" and "password" fields in the wdio.conf.js file in order to run tests successfully.

 To install this project, clone it, go to the root folder and run:

 ```